Discover my current regimen (since August 2015) more info

 The Microbiome of Various Areas of the Skin - Microbial and Fungi Communities and Skin Characteristics

-Moist areas are places like the belly button, armpits, groin, sole of foot, inner elbow, and back of knee.
-These areas do not produce much of the oil sebum and mostly rely on the production of aqueous sweat for their protection and regulation.
-The most common bacteria that are active on these skin sites include microbes from the species of staphylococcus (firmicutes) and corynebacterium (actinobacteria) [2].
+Moist areas, such as the belly button, armpits, groin, soles of feet, inner elbows, and backs of knees, differ significantly from oily zones.
+They don’t produce much sebum and instead rely primarily on sweat for protection and hydration.
+Here, the most active bacteria are typically from staphylococcus (firmicutes) and corynebacterium (actinobacteria) species [2].

 Book Extract